configcat/docs/.github/pull_request_template.md

 ### Requirement checklist

 - [ ] I have validated my changes on a test/local environment.
+- [ ] I have added my changes to the V1 and V2 documentations.
 - [ ] I have checked the SNYK/Dependabot reports and applied the suggested changes.
 - [ ] (Optional) I have updated outdated packages.